anhcd05/anhcd05.github.io/_tabs/about.md

 My name is Chu Duc Anh — you can call me by my surname **`Chử`** or **`anhcd`** for short.
 I'm a third-year student majoring in Information Security at PTIT (Posts and Telecommunications Institute of Technology), Vietnam.

-Currently, I'm most interested in web exploitation and still curiously exploring Consulting and GRC (Governance, Risk, and Compliance).
+Currently, I'm most interested in web exploitation.
 I actively participate in CTF competitions as part of my team, **PTIT.Lugia**.
 I usually take on web, forensics, crypto challenges — but to be honest, I always hope to just do web 😄

 This blog is where I document my learning journey — whether it’s CTF write-ups, deep dives into specific CVEs, or notes on technical topics I’m currently exploring.
 Writing helps me learn better, and I hope some of my posts might help you too!